-23. Are the specifications in alignment with the stated measure intent?

-□ Yes □ Somewhat □ No (If "Somewhat" or "No", please explain)

-- 24. Describe any concerns of threats to validity related to attribution, the costing approach, carve outs, or truncation (approach to outliers): - 25.
-OVERALL RATING OF VALIDITY taking into account the results and scope of all testing and analysis of potential threats.

-High (NOTE: Can be HIGH only if accountable-entity level testing has been conducted)

-Moderate (NOTE: Moderate is the highest eligible rating if accountable-entity level testing has NOT been conducted)

-- ☑ Low (NOTE: Should rate LOW if you believe that there are threats to validity and/or relevant threats to validity were not assessed OR\if testing methods/results are not adequate) - ☑ Insufficient (NOTE: For instrument-based measures and some composite measures, testing at both the accountable-entity level and the patient/encounter level is required; if not conducted, should rate as INSUFFICIENT.) - 26.
-Briefly explain rationale for rating of OVERALL RATING OF VALIDITY and any concerns you may have with the developers' approach to demonstrating validity.

-Reviewer 1: Empirical correlations were significant and in the predicted direction.

-Reviewer 2: Appropriate methods.
-Hypothesized relationships were in the desired direction and statistically significant.

-Reviewer 3: The developers should address the identified issues associated with the risk adjustment.

-Reviewer 5: Rating would be moderate except for the unconscionable addition of social factors to the riskadjustment model, when serious disparities with respect to these factors have been repeatedly documented in the literature, leading to substantial harm to patients with ESRD.

-Reviewer 7: See above

-Reviewer 8: Response to question #17: The test result regarding mortality rate was very weak: -0.08.
-The result regarding the transplant rate was modest: 0.28.
-Response to question #20: In response to 2b.06, 92.4% of facilities perform "as expected" per statistical testing.
-In turn, only 7.6% of facilities are "high" or "low" outliers.
-This low rate of identifying outlier facilities means the measure is of low value in aiding consumers in their decision making based on quality (as this measure defines quality).
+- 23. Are the specifications in alignment with the stated measure intent? - ☐ Yes ☐ Somewhat ☐ No (If "Somewhat" or "No", please explain) - 24.
+Describe any concerns of threats to validity related to attribution, the costing approach, carve outs, or truncation (approach to outliers): - 25.
+OVERALL RATING OF VALIDITY taking into account the results and scope of all testing and analysis of potential threats. - ☑ High (NOTE: Can be HIGH only if accountable-entity level testing has been conducted) - ☑ Moderate (NOTE: Moderate is the highest eligible rating if accountable-entity level testing has NOT been conducted) - ☑ Low (NOTE: Should rate LOW if you believe that there are threats to validity and/or relevant threats to validity were not assessed OR if testing methods/results are not adequate) - ☑ Insufficient (NOTE: For instrument-based measures and some composite measures, testing at both the accountable-entity level and the patient/encounter level is required; if not conducted, should rate as INSUFFICIENT.) - 26.
+Briefly explain rationale for rating of OVERALL RATING OF VALIDITY and any concerns you may have with the developers' approach to demonstrating validity. - Reviewer 1: The two correlations were significant and in the predicted direction. - Reviewer 2: Appropriate methods.
+Correlated with other measures in the expected direction. - Reviewer 3: The developers should appropriately address the risk model related issues. - Reviewer 4: No concerns - Reviewer 5: Rating would be moderate except for the unconscionable addition of social factors to the risk-adjustment model, when serious disparities with respect to these factors have been repeatedly documented in the literature, leading to substantial harm to patients with ESRD. - Reviewer 7: See comments above - Reviewer 8: Response to question #17: The test result regarding mortality rate was very weak: -0.08.
+The result regarding the transplant rate was modest: 0.26.
+Response to question #20: In response to 2b.06, 91.8% of facilities perform "as expected" per statistical testing.
+In turn, only 8.2% of facilities are "high" or "low" outliers.
+This low rate of identifying outlier facilities means the measure is of low to modest value in aiding consumers in their decision making based on quality (as this measure defines quality).

-Reviewer 9: For the associations tested, which are deemed relevant to the population, the validity was high for subsequent transplantation and more modest for mortality, which was expected.
+Reviewer 9: Reasonable correlation to other metrics of mortality and subsequent transplantation, determined to be relevant.

 Reviewer 11: The measure is not a patient outcome and use of risk adjustment is not advised for process measures.
-Measure has some potential as a process measure, although method for reporting performance should be reconsidered.
+Measure has some potential as a process measure, although reporting of performance should be reconsidered.